optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_constraints.md

 # Can you use constraints with all optimizers?

 With the exception of general nonlinear constraints, we implement constraints via reparametrizations.
-Details are explained `here`_.
+Details are explained [here].
 This means that you can use all of the constraints with any optimizer that supports bounds.
 Some constraints (e.g. fixing parameters) can even be used with optimizers that do not support bounds.

-.. _here: ../../explanations/optimization/implementation_of_constraints.md

-# Example criterion function
+## Example criterion function

 Let's look at a variation of the sphere function to illustrate what kinds of constraints you can impose and how you specify them in estimagic: